Must Have Tools for Auto Detailers

-If you’re looking for something even better, then consider the Chemical Guys TORQX Random Orbital Polisher.
-We recommend getting the One-Step Kit, as it comes with a Hex-Logic Orange Pad, and VSS Scratch and Swirl Remover so you can get to work with it right away.
+If you’re looking for something even better, then consider the Chemical Guys TORQX Random Orbital Polisher Kit.
+It’s a very high-quality DA polisher that comes with a Hex-Logic Orange Pad, and VSS Scratch and Swirl Remover so you can get to work with it right away.

 Drill + Drill Brushes

 Nothing beats a drill brush.
-The cleaning power of a drill brush is incredible when it comes to getting filth off of seats and carpet.
+The cleaning power of drill brushes in this NEIKO drill brush kit is incredible when it comes to getting filth off of seats and carpet.
 Drill brushes are also super helpful when it comes to cleaning doors and other interior parts, as it agitates all the dirt and gets within pores and cracks better than wiping with a microfiber cloth.
 There are various drill brush kits available, just make sure to keep them clean after using them!

 If you don’t have a drill, then don’t worry, as you don’t need the most expensive drill to power a brush, and you can get one for under $50.
-If you’re on a budget and need a cheap drill then check out this one, or stick to using carpet brushes by hand until you can afford a drill.
+If you’re on a budget then get a cheap drill or stick to using carpet brushes by hand until you can afford a drill.
 The drill brushes only make the job easier for you, but you can still get great results scrubbing by hand.

 The steam cleaner is used in almost every popular detail video you can find on YouTube where the detailer turns a filthy car into something that looks brand new.
 There’s a reason you always see auto detailers using a steam cleaner, and it’s definitely one of the most important tools you can purchase.
 It lets you clean EVERYTHING!